cytoscape/cytoscape-manual/docs/Column_Data_Functions_and_Equations.md

 It is relatively easy to add your own built-in formula functions.
 A simple function can probably be implemented in 15 to 20 minutes.
 It can then be registered via the parser and becomes immediately available to the user.
-It will of course also show up in the drop-down list in the Function Builder.
+It will of course also show up in the in the Function Builder.